itsvictoroyedeji/shopify-sections/README.md

 > Highlight the entire code and paste your code, overwriting what was there before.
 Then click `Save` to save your changes.

 4. Once all those files are added, go back to each power-up file in our [sections](../main/sections) folder.
 Click on each file, then copy the code.
-Paste the code in your code editor under the CORRECT tab (overwriting what's already there), and click `Save` to save your changes.
+Paste the code in the Shopify code editor under the CORRECT tab (overwriting what's already there), and click `Save` to save your changes.

 5. Once you've added all power-ups code, go to your Customizer tab, and Refresh the page.
 Now you can add your new power-ups under the "Template" section in your Product page!